 Here’s How Accept Mission Could Help

 As you can see, organizing an innovation challenge isn’t really that complicated.
-However, there are a lot of aspects like managing the engagement and tracking the deadlines that makes it hard to manage.
+However, there are a lot of aspects like managing the engagement and tracking the deadlines that make it hard to manage.

 Using an idea management software like Accept Mission could make it a lot easier.
 You get to streamline the majority of the process and make use of technology to either automate or simplify some of the tasks involved.